Addressing Social, Cultural and Historical Factors Limiting the Contribution of Medical Laboratory Services to Antenatal Care in West Africa

-The aim of the project is to contribute to the achievement of Millennium Development Goal 5 (MDG5) by understanding the factors that undermine effective laboratory services in antenatal care (ANC).
-Research question: How do practical, organisational, economic, sociocultural and historical factors contribute to the underutilisation of laboratory diagnostics in ANC in West Africa in general and Senegal in particular?
+The aim of the project is to contribute to the achievement of Millennium Development Goal 5 (MDG5) by understanding the factors that undermine effective laboratory services in AnteNatal Care (ANC).
+The following research question will be addressed: How do practical, organizational, economic, socio-cultural and historical factors contribute to the under-utilization of laboratory diagnostics in ANC in West Africa in general and Senegal in particular?

-Laboratory screening of conditions that threaten maternal and child health is a key component of antenatal care (ANC) and crucial to the achievement of health-related Millennium Development Goals (MDGs) such as MDG5 (Maternal Health).
-The lack of infrastructural and human resource capacity in clinical laboratories in Africa is the main barrier to test utilization.
-Hence, international and national stakeholders have advocated for the strengthening of laboratories as indispensable to support access to health in resource-poor setting.
-Despite the current efforts and the impressive resources made available, medical laboratories still face major challenges and have a limited contribution to health care delivery, especially in sub-Saharan Africa (SSA).
-We postulate that sociocultural and historical factors exist that exacerbate the lack of financial resources an adversely influence the position and functioning of laboratory services on various levels within the medical sector and in society, more generally.
+Despite current efforts and the impressive resources made available, medical laboratories still face major challenges and have a limited contribution to health care delivery, especially in sub-Saharan Africa (SSA).
+We postulate that sociocultural and historical factors exist that exacerbate the lack of financial resources and adversely influence the position and functioning of laboratory services on various levels within the medical sector and in society, more generally.

 Direction des Laboratoires, Ministère de la Santé et de l’Action Sociale, Sénégal (Prof Iyane Sow)